alanng10/Word/Docue/a.md

 Word make has major.

-Word mark has park apply
+Word mark has park apply.

 Word make has park struct.